TritonDataCenter/triton-cmon/docs/INSTALLING.md

           target_label: account_name
           replacement: <account>

-## Start up Prometheus
+### Start up Prometheus

 We are going to use the service we created above here; however, one could also go through and use the command line exclusively to run it.

-### Run the Service Control Script

     promserver# service prometheus start

-### Check the Log File

 Any issues are going to be shown in the log file here; there are also numerous flags you can set in the invocation to adjust the way things are logged, so have at it if desired.

      promserver# tail -f /var/log/prometheus.log